ehsanh/manapay-php-developer-hiring-challenges/Readme.md

 Hi,

 We are looking for professional PHP developers to join our team.
 Instead of going through a ~~boring~~ long interview process, we decided that code often speaks for itself.
-If you're up to the challenge, please fork this repository, take an hour play with these problems and submit your solutions.
+If you're up to the challenge, please fork this repository, take an hour to play with these problems and submit your solutions.

 ### Submission